northwestern-omega-delta-phi/forms-email/README.md

 GmailApp.sendEmail(address, subject, message);
 ```

-This is the piece of code that tells Gmail to send the email from the account that made the google form.
+This is the piece of code that tells Gmail to send the email from the account that made the Google Form.
 It sends it to the email address `address`, with the subject `subject`, and email body `message`.

 It's probably best to not mess with the address, or